dkiang/Nodes/Nodes/README.md

 3. Build and run on your device or simulator

 ## Contributing
-Feel free to submit issues and enhancement requests!
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.